Anatomy of how “Not To” hang a banner.

 - This is a barricade cover.
 Most rental barricades are pretty well the same size, so you should be able to get close when you design something like this.

-- If your banner is too large for the barricade, you can roll one (or both) of the ends under each other to make a banner that is less wide.
+- A useful tip from 1DayBanner says that if your banner is too large for the barricade, you can roll one (or both) of the ends under each other to make a banner that is less wide.

 - Once you roll the banner under you should be able to get out some of the nasty wrinkles by creating some tension on the ends.